 Researchers have been actively studying the human endocannabinoid system (ECS) and how it relates to compounds contained in hemp plants.
 The ECS is composed of enzymes that create and break-down endocannabinoids, which interact with endocannabinoid receptors to carry out various functions throughout the body.
 Endocannabinoids within the body interact with endorphins, hormones, immune cells, and cell regeneration, among other biological processes.
 Endocannabinoid receptors exist throughout the brain and body, with CB2 receptors being present in high quantities in the immune system.
 The overall goal of this research is to discover ways that these robust hemp compounds may work together with the ECS to help regulate the immune system, fight inflammation, and enhance overall health.

 Synchronicity™ is dedicated to combining decades of scientific research with cutting edge innovation, resulting in consistent, high quality, pure Full-Spectrum Hemp Oil products.
-Packed with omegas, vitamins, and other plant nutrients the Synchronicity™ line of topicals, tinctures, capsules and aromatherapy was designed to make this product easily accessible to those in need.
+Packed with omegas, vitamins, and other plant nutrients the Synchronicity™ line of full-spectrum cbd capsules topicals, tinctures, and aromatherapy was designed to make this product easily accessible to those in need.
 Read on to learn about the latest discoveries from some of the world’s leading scientists and reach out to our customer service team if you have additional questions.

 Hemp Oil and the Entourage Effect

 The hemp plant is composed of various compounds that contribute to its supportive properties.
 For thousands of years these organic compounds have been used to help people with a variety of ailments ranging from pain relief to sleep as well as inflammation and immune function.
 The most well known hemp compounds are called cannabinoids which include CBD, THC, CBN, but hundreds more live in the plant.
 Each cannabinoid has its own unique characteristics, and their benefits are most effective when consumed in conjunction.